 16. Secure Payment Gateway

-Your ecommerce site must have a secure payment gateway & make sure that all visitors are aware of it through proper security certifications.
-Pay extra attention to eliminate all payment glitches.
+Your e-commerce site must have a secure payment gateway & make sure that all visitors are aware of it through proper security certifications.
+Pay extra attention to eliminating all payment glitches.
 No matter how amazing your product range is, a customer is bound to leave with a bad experience if he’s not able to make the purchase after a few attempts.

 P.S.
 If you’re planning to build an e-commerce site that your customers would love to buy from, get in touch with us.